 Removing the strut rods is pretty simply.
 You just cut them off the frame.

 I know most people wont have the ability to turn the frame upside down but I had the means.
+For this, click to read more and find out.
 So, to make my life easier and to get you clear picture I turned the frame upside down and cut off all the mounts that were holding the strut rods in place.
 The frame can now sit flat.

 Need image of control arm